 I listened attentively at the funeral, all 90 minutes of it.
-I was in awe that a Catholic Priest, Father if you will, could pretend to know someone and speak so glowingly about him.
+I was in awe that a Catholic Priest could pretend to know someone and speak so glowingly about him.
 It wasn't a very personal pitch and it felt a little too generic and thus appropriately, albeit late in the service, this Father finally came clean and admitted that he had only been with this church a year and didn't know Al at all.
 I think the part that bothered me the most was how this Father kept saying Al led a "full" life.

 I suppose you have to say things like that.
 Funerals they say, are for the living.

 I'm not sure I could have rendered a service like that.
 And as I sat there and listened I couldn't help but think that Al would have agreed with me.
 I don't think Al would have liked it either.
 Al never stood tall with the bullshitters.
 That I think, would even include those wearing black robes.

 The Al that I knew was about 6'2" tall and 350 pounds.
 I met him in 2001.
 He was kind of an inquisitive, cautious guy.
 He didn't really like new people but maybe that was just me.
 It took him a few months to warm up to folks.
 He was intelligent, loyal to a fault, and when he laughed- it was a belly laugh.
 A sort of gruff, nasal, chuckle.
 I can hear it as I write this.
 Al was a pretty fair pool player and so was I. We often played to a draw- and we played a lot of pool.